willgdjones/pydantic-ai/docs/install.md

 ## Slim Install

-If you know which model you're going to use and want to avoid installing superfluous package, you can use the [`pydantic-ai-slim`](https://pypi.org/project/pydantic-ai-slim/) package.
+If you know which model you're going to use and want to avoid installing superfluous packages, you can use the [`pydantic-ai-slim`](https://pypi.org/project/pydantic-ai-slim/) package.

 If you're using just [`OpenAIModel`][pydantic_ai.models.openai.OpenAIModel], run: